 I became a doula, apprenticed with a homebirth midwife for three years, attended nursing school, and now work as traveling labor and delivery RN.
 After a very short mental flirtation with the idea of having a birth blog, I came to my freaking senses.
 I’d prefer to have everyone think I Don’t Know Nothin’ ‘Bout Birthin’ Babies.

 I sometimes write about spiritual issues as I struggle along with the ripped-up remnants of my Christian faith that I hang onto for all I’m worth.
 And while I’m still a Christian, I am most certainly NOT a Republican, and most definitely I’m not a Tea Partier (give me a fucking break).
 I do not believe that being born an American entitles me or anyone else to any special spiritual privileges.
 And I most certainly do not believe that Jesus has a Wonderful Plan for Our Lives.

 I am a Woman.

 I am not perfect.
 I make mistakes.
 I don’t do a very good job of keeping my mouth shut.
-Sometimes I fall down and have to pick myself up.
-I have learned that when you pick yourself up that’s when you grow.
+It seems I spend a lot of my time falling down and having to pick myself up.
+But I have learned that when you pick yourself up that’s when you grow the most.